 Distance: 500m

-Wilderness Cruise Time: 3 hours – departs at 9:15 AM (Optional extra if prone to seasickness – refer below for other activity options)
+Wilderness Cruise Time: 3 hours – departs at 9:15 AM (Optional extra if prone to seasickness – refer below for other activity option)

 Meals Included: breakfast at On The Bay.
-Lunch at Doo Lishus after the wilderness cruise will be at your own cost.
+Lunch at Lufra Hotel after the wilderness cruise will be at your own cost.

-Leaving the best till last, today first up is a three-hour wilderness cruise with the award-winning Pennicott Wilderness Journeys exploring the sea cliffs up close and personal around Tasman Island and Cape Pillar, which is the easternmost cape of the Three Capes Track, a then an afternoon walk around the famous Tasman Arch and Devils Kitchen which is situated on Eaglehawk Neck and in the township of Doo Town.
-Before walking around Tasman Arch and Devils Kitchen, we will have fish and chips at Doo Lishus, located at the well-renowned blowhole.
+Leaving the best till last, today first up is a three-hour wilderness cruise with the award-winning Pennicott Wilderness Journeys exploring the sea cliffs up close and personal around Tasman Island and Cape Pillar, which is the easternmost cape of the Three Capes Track.
+If time permits, we might have a walk around the famous Tasman Arch and Devils Kitchen, which is situated on Eaglehawk Neck and in the township of Doo Town.
+We will have lunch at Lufra Hotel at Eagle Hawk Neck before returning to Hobart.

 After breakfast, we will head off at around 8:45 AM from the resort for a 5-minute bus ride to the Pennicott Wilderness booking office in Port Arthur.
 We will store our main luggage at the resort reception, ready to collect in the afternoon for the return trip back to Hobart.